P

 The Four Credits and Deadlines

-Four IRA credits drive most of the contractor and homeowner upside.
-All four now have hard end dates within the next several months.
+Four IRA credits drove most of the contractor and homeowner upside.
+All four have now reached their hard end dates.

 25C: Home Improvement Credit